slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 When hiding something about yourself, you automatically create shame.
 You’re saying this thing that’s true about myself is wrong.
 Speaking openly about an imperfection is a sign of strength, not a weakness.
 So you gotta share that shit in order to heal it.

+To gain self-acceptance, do the uncomfortable things you know are right.
+Impress yourself.
+Confidence comes from some success.
+Do what scares you until it doesn’t.
+Confidence in public comes from discipline in private.
+Breaking an agreement with yourself plummets self-esteem.
+Believe you can, and you’re halfway there.
+If you don’t believe you are good, you’ll never be good.
+If you say it with confidence, you are who you say you are.
+How you view yourself is how people will view you.
+So you’re only as good as your next speech.

 > *"Just get out of the room."
 -- Robert Glover [1955]*

+> *"Vulnerability is the birthplace of innovation, creativity and change." (...)
+"Owning our story and loving ourselves through that process is the bravest thing that we’ll ever do."
+-- Brené Brown [1965]*

 > *"Imperfections are attractive when their owners are happy with them."
 -- Augusten Burroughs [1965]*